mitsuhiko/lucumr/2011/1/22/forwards-compatible-python.rst

     review.
 However because it will be the default in Python 3 (and the only mode) you really should be using it nowadays.

--   `absolute_imports`.
+-   `absolute_import`.
 The most important one.
 No longer will `from xml import bar` import a module `foo.xml` from the `foo` package when you are inside it.
 Instead you explicitly have to do `from .xml import bar` to get to what you want.
 Less confusion and incredible helpful.